 Custodial Credit Risk of Deposits: There is a risk that in the event of failure of the depository financial institution, the government will not be able to recover the deposits.
 All cash resources of the County are placed in banks which are qualified public depositories, as required by the Florida Security for Public Deposits Act.
 Every qualified public depository is required by this law to deposit with the State Treasurer eligible collateral equal to, or in excess of, an amount to be determined by the State Treasurer.
 The State Treasurer is required to ensure that the County's funds are entirely collateralized throughout the fiscal year.
-In the event of failure by a qualified public depository, losses in excess of federal depository insurance and proceed from the sale of securities pledged by the defaulting depository are assessed against the other qualified public depositories of the same type as the depository in default.
+In the event of failure by a qualified public depository, losses in excess of federal depository are assessed against the other qualified public depositories of the same type as the depository in default.
 When other qualified public depositories are assessed additional amounts, they are assessed on a pro-rata basis.